CloudLabsAI-Azure/M365-Copilot/labguide/Exercise 8.md

     >**Note**: You can also click on **Saved prompts** to see the saved prompts (if you saved earlier for quick access), and can also click on drop-down menu besides it to filter them as per categories.
     ![](./media/internal-filters.png)

-## Using Copilot exercise in Microsoft Chat
+### Task 4: Using Copilot exercise in Microsoft Chat

 1. Navigate to **Microsoft Copilot Chat** by clicking on **Copilot** icon from the left pane.